 - Kitchen cleaning and cooking (must be 12 or older)

 Orientation and training is required for all individual volunteer positions.
 Please allow 1 to 2 weeks to complete orientation and receive proper training.
-Please email Shannon to set up an orientation time.
+Please email our Volunteer and Donations Coordinator to set up an orientation time.

 Individual VOLUNTEER APPLICATIONPlease email your application or turn it in at your scheduled orientation time.

 We rely on community members like you to help us provide basic needs for those seeking safe shelter with us.
 Facilitating an urgent need drive is a fun and interactive way to make a meaningful impact.
 Drive options vary based on our current needs, but generally include: clothing, paper goods, hygiene products and nonperishable food.

 Last year, we provided a record-breaking 1,484 women and children with safe shelter as they escaped domestic violence, homelessness and other crisis.
 A gift of $44 provides a women or her child with a night of shelter and helps meet their basic needs.